 Once fertilization occurs, the embryos begin to develop.
 Within just five or six days, the cells of the embryo divide and prepare to become different parts of the fetus from placenta to internal organs.

-The goal is to see the slow and steady development of a 4-cell embryo on the second day of development into an 8-cell embryo on the third day.
-After the 8-cell stage, cell lines begin to blur and the embryo enters what is called the blastocyst stage at day 5 or 6.
+and monitor for progressive embryo development using a system we call embryo grading.
+Rapid cell division continues as the embryo enters the blastocyst stage around days 5 or 6.
 The blastocyst has a protective jelly-like shell called a zona pellucida and defined areas of cells within it.
 The organization of what is called “the inner cell mass” is a key indicator of how likely the embryo is to implant.

 When and How Many?